-After the asteroid blew up over Chelyabinsk, scientists used declassified data from the Nuclear Test Ban monitoring system to recalculate the impact rate.
+Unfortunately, there are equal or greater threats.
+They include solar superstorms — that could take out the entire world’s power grid for a year — and the most dangerous natural threat of all … an impact.
+Scientists recently used declassified data from the Nuclear Test Ban monitoring system to recalculate the impact rate.
 Turns out, impacts big enough to obliterate a continent, are 10 times more likely than we thought.
 Dr. Ed Lu, astrophysicist, astronaut and CEO of the B612 Foundation, referring to the Las Vegas truism that “The house always wins,” said, “We’re not the house.”
-The odds of dying from an impact are greater than death by lightning or food poisoning.
-We can develop the technology to prevent this but … we aren’t.
+We can develop the technology to prevent or mitigate all of these.

-Micro-drones, facial recognition software, RFID tags, search engine algorithms, The Cloud and accelerated human gene editing – these technologies, and many others, are powerful and useful tools.
+Humanity versus Humanity: Micro-drones, facial recognition software, RFID tags, search engine algorithms and accelerated human gene editing – these technologies, and many others, are powerful and useful tools.
 Unfortunately, plowshares can also be turned into swords.
 The ability to monitor, track and influence everything we do has never been greater.
-The technology of Orwell’s “1984” is finally at hand, but even Orwell never imagined this future.
-A future where not only your identify can be stolen and modified … but even your genome.
+The technology of Orwell’s “1984” is finally at hand, but even Orwell never imagined this future – where not only your identify can be stolen and modified … but even your genome.